 As I write this post, I am texting with a friend who asked me, “what’s a miga?”
 Good Lord.
-He’s been in Texas for 30- some-odd-years-now and doesn’t know what migas is?
-Crazy.
-And then there’s my mother-in-law, who informed me 18 years ago, (after two months of marriage),” John won’t eat eggs.”
-Hmmph… “he eats Migas!,” I said.
-Again, she had no clue as to what I was referring.
+He’s been in Texas for 30- some-odd-years-now and doesn’t know what migas are?
+You see, you can’t be in Texas too long before you discover some of the delicious Tex-Mex recipes we have!

-Corn tortillas are a staple ingredient in this dish, even if they’re stale.
-The tortillas are basically fried, or sauteed (either way, depends on if you like crunchy stuff in your eggs), then mixed in with onions, tomatoes, peppers and beaten eggs.
-The dish is cooked on the stove and once the eggs are done, top the migas with a little cheese and Chow Down!
+The basis of Migas is scrambled eggs, corn tortillas, peppers and onions.
+The corn tortillas are cut (or shredded) and sauteed, then mixed in with onions, tomatoes, peppers and beaten eggs.
+The dish is cooked on the stove top and once the eggs are done, top the migas with a little cheese and chow down!

-Some people add meat to their migas, typically chorizo, which is a spicy sausage.
-And some people throw in some black beans–it’s really your call, but the seasonings are always the same: cumin, chili powder, salt and pepper.
+Some people add meat to their migas, typically chorizo, which is a spicy sausage, while others add some black beans–it’s really your call, but the seasonings are always the same: cumin, chili powder, salt and pepper.
 You can add diced green chiles or jalapenos, too.
-Migas are often served with a side of black beans, sliced avocado and a Bloody Mary, because, well…Migas are great hangover food!
+Migas are often served with a side of black beans, sliced avocado and a Bloody Mary, because, well…Migas are a great hangover food!

 At this point, some people like to add cheese, or slice an avocado to go alongside.
 I prefer to eat the Migas as soon as possible because they are delicious when they’re hot!

 Are Migas are Gluten-Free?